mpw/DrawPatternImage/README.md

-# Creating bitmap images with Core Graphics, a quick demo.
+# Creating and using CoreGraphics patterns with MPWDrawingContext

-Small sample app that demonstrates creating small pattern images to use with, for example, UIColor's -colorWithPatternImage: method.